 Immediate Next Steps for New China Tariffs

 Some importers with sourcing relationships in China have already weathered near- and long-term cost negotiations due to landed cost volatility.
 Many importers also began strategic procurement tours throughout Southeast Asia and elsewhere beginning in 2018.
 Prior sole-source relationships in China for some supply chains grew into global relationships with many suppliers and manufacturers.
 Supplier diversity was understood as an effective means to mitigating tariff, logistics, and other geopolitical risk challenges.
 North America was a beneficiary of those “friendshore” and “nearshore” trends until now.
+China also implemented its own set of retaliatory tariffs on United States origin items falling within key sectors set to begin on March 10, 2025.
+Chicken, wheat, corn, and cotton commodities from the US will bear an additional 15% duty.
+Sorghum, soybeans, pork, beef, aquatic products, fruits, vegetables and dairy products will bear an additional 10% duty.

 Canada and Mexico Supply Chain Impact – The USMCA (formerly NAFTA) was an achievement of the Trump ’45 Administration that maintained continental free trade.
 The new agreement was ratified by each country’s legislature to continue the three decades of investment and trade growth.
 USMCA was set for review next year in 2026.
 President Trump’s Trade Policy memorandum called for internal United States review of relevant USMCA trade factors followed by a report of findings in April 2025.
 Now, many of those foundational understandings between our first and second greatest trading partners are called into question.
 Canada and Mexico have forecasted for some time that they will meet any tariff action with proportionate tariff increases on United States items entering their commerce.
-Canada met President Trump’s February 1 announcement with a plan to scale 25% tariffs on United States imports into the country.
-Mexico announced that it would execute on a “Plan B” retaliation strategy.
-China also implemented its own set of retaliatory tariffs on United States origin items falling within key sectors.
-Details are forthcoming.
+Canada imposed 25% retaliatory tariffs on a list of United States import into the country that became effective on March 4th.
+The first list includes goods such as orange juice, apparel, appliances, and spirits.
+Canada also announces a second round of retaliatory tariffs subject to a 21-day comment period prior to implementation.
+Mexico announced that it will execute on a “Plan B” retaliation strategy.
+Details on Mexico’s strategy are forthcoming.

 Business and Legal Strategy Going Forward – We are counseling clients through immediate near-term strategies: (1) contingency planning with foreign suppliers, (2) updating as necessary written procurement and sale terms, (3) reviewing current terms for the availability of flexibility in performance obligations, (4) confirming correctness of tariff classification and duty applicability, and (5) identifying any commercial risk where committed production or sales will be loss-generating or are inherently inelastic.
 Long-term planning necessarily involves examining production and commercial relationships for adjustment.